yuwex/scratchcloud/docs/_sources/examples.rst.txt

 Example 3: API Users
 --------------------

-In this example, when someone sends a scratch username, ScratchCloud responds with that user's information.
+In this example, when someone sends a scratch username, scratchcloud responds with that user's information.

 This example is linked to the project `622799182 <https://scratch.mit.edu/projects/622799182/>`__.